justacurley/ARMDevelopment/README.md

 # cmdlets
   - Test-ArmDeployOutputs
-  - Build-Outputs

 <b>Test-ArmDeployOutputs</b> is the meat of the operation.
 Provide it some standard azure deployment parameters (ResourceGroup,StorageAccount,TemplateFile,ParamsFile, etc) and what you would like injected into the Outputs {} section of the template you specify.

 The cmdlet will copy all your templates to a directory in $env:temp, remove the resources[] from the templates (so we dont deploy anything on accident), inject a hashtable of outputs, upload, and deploy.

-<b>Build-Outputs</b> sets up in a similar way.
-Provide it some standard parameters plus templatefile.
-This cmdlet will take all the variables from the templatefile you specify, and attempt to inject them as outputs using some ***voodoo*** that doesn't work very well.

 # Ex.
 Lets take one variables from this quickstart template and inject it as an output